Communications and Program Coordinator

-With extensive expertise in youth peacebuilding in conflict-affected areas, Katrina has been coordinating the Young Women for Peace and Leadership (YWPL) program in the Democratic Republic of Congo and South Sudan since 2016.
+With extensive expertise in youth peacebuilding in conflict-affected areas, Katrina has been coordinating GNWP’s Young Women Leaders for Peace (YWL) program in Eastern Africa since 2016.
 In Canada, Katrina is an advisor to the Board of Directors of the Manitoba Women for Women of South Sudan where she provides strategic advice to the members of the diaspora community on peacebuilding and gender mainstreaming.
+She also sits on the board of the Canadian Research Institute for the Advancement of Women (CRIAW) and the Canadian Voice of Women for Peace (VOW).

 As Communications Coordinator, Katrina manages online content, translations, publications, and marketing for GNWP.
-She was the publication coordinator for GNWP’s From Best Practice to Standard Practice: A toolkit on the Localization of the UN Security Council Resolution 1325 on Women and Peace and Security; co-author of Our Voice Makes a Difference: A Civil Society Guide to Advocacy on Women, Peace and Security; publication coordinator and contributor to No Money, No NAP: Manual for Costing and Budgeting National Action Plans on UNSCR 1325; and, author of the Girl Ambassadors for Peace: Young Women and Girls Read and Lead to Counter Violent Extremism and Build Peace.
+She was a contributor for GNWP’s Connecting Women and Peace and Security (WPS) and Youth and Peace and Security (YPS) to Beijing+25 and the Generation Equality Forum; contributor and copy-editor of Young Women & Girls Read, Lead & Build Peaceful Communities; publication coordinator for Building and Sustaining Peace from the Ground Up: A Global Study of Civil Society and Local Women’s Perception of Sustaining Peace; publication coordinator of From Best Practice to Standard Practice: A toolkit on the Localization of the UN Security Council Resolution 1325 on Women and Peace and Security; co-author of Our Voice Makes a Difference: A Civil Society Guide to Advocacy on Women, Peace and Security; publication coordinator and contributor to No Money, No NAP: Manual for Costing and Budgeting National Action Plans on UNSCR 1325; and, author of the Girl Ambassadors for Peace: Young Women and Girls Read and Lead to Counter Violent Extremism and Build Peace.